 What Not to Put in a Homeless Care Package

 Now that you know what you put in homeless care packages, here are some items that you should avoid putting at all costs:

 - Hard foods.
-While a granola bar or beef jerky may last for months or years, they’re not really ideal for the homeless.
+While a granola bar or beef jerky may last months or years, they’re not ideal for the homeless.
 Remember that most of them don’t have access to dental services.
 As such, these items may do more harm than good.

 - Bible or any religious literature.
 If you’re a Christian, reading a bible verse or two during your darkest moments would be really helpful.
 But keep in mind that not all homeless people are Christians.
-Instead of helping, it might even come off as offensive for them.
+Instead of helping, it might even come off as offensive to them.
 Thus, refrain from putting any sort of religious texts in your care packages.

 - Sharp or Bladed Objects.
 This one is pretty obvious.
 For safety and security reasons, you should never put any bladed or sharp objects inside homeless care kits.

 - Matches.
 Aside from the fact that the homeless probably don’t have any use for matches, it’s a fire hazard and may put the community at risk.